mspnp/cloud-design-patterns/priority-queue/Readme.md

 ## Running the Example

-You can either run this example locally in the Visual Studio Windows Azure emulator or you can run it by deploying it to Function App Services.
+You can either run this example locally from Visual Studio or you can run it by deploying it to Azure.

 * Provision an Azure Service Bus Namespace.
 * Start Visual Studio.